|MEETING PLACE:||The OARS Warehouse, 2540 S HWY 191, Moab, Utah|

 Please indicate on your guest registration form whether you want to rent a sleep kit or if you prefer to bring your own.

 - Sleep Kit: Can be rented for $25 per person.
-Sleep kits consist of a sleeping bag, deluxe 3-inch thick foam and air-filled sleeping pad, ground tarp, sheet, pillow and pillowcase.
+Sleep kits consist of a sleeping bag with sheet liner, deluxe 3-inch thick air-filled sleeping pad, ground tarp, pillow and pillowcase.

 Trip Preparation Checklist